openjdm/openjdm.github.io/book/affective_forecasting.md

 certain events will have a larger, and often longer, effect on their emotions than they truly do.

-Though we have tried to unlock the dynamics of emotions after a decision that could help us understand the emotional drive in making present and future decisions, research has found one factor after another that demonstrates why predicting emotions—affective forecasting —is so challenging.
+Though we have tried to unlock the dynamics of emotions after a decision that could help us understand the emotional drive in making present and future decisions, research has found one factor after another that demonstrates why predicting emotions — affective forecasting — is so challenging.

 ## Immune Neglect